STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar3/sm3_intro_to_stat.md

 The normal (or Gaussian) distribution is one of the most useful distributions in statistics.
 Turns out, many things in the world naturally follow a normal distribution.
-With this simple and (for the most part) reasonable assumption, we can go quite far!
+With this simple and (for the most part) reasonable assumption, we can go quite far\!

 In this section, we will explore the properties of the normal distribution using R. Along with the normal distribution, you will also